tonethar/IGME-330-Master/notes/firebase-1-new.md

 <hr>

-- Now reload the page a few times, check the Firebase control panel, and you will see the *downside* of `set()`
+- Now reload the page a few times, check the Firebase control panel, and you will see the *downside* of `push()`

 <hr>